singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 This screen shot depicts our CMS system with Pelican, after logging in:
 ![pelicannetlifycms.png](/uploads/pelicannetlifycms.png)

-As you can see, it takes very little time and effort to get up and running, so give it a try - I'm sure you won't regret it.
+As you can see from our little guide, with this template you can have a Pelican site up and running with Netlify CMS in no time at all.

 You can see our demo site here: [http://pelicanos.netlify.com/](http://pelicanos.netlify.com/) and the GitHub project is [here](https://github.com/netlify-templates/pelican-netlify-cms).